mkamran67/mkamran67/README.md

   My name is Muhammad Kamran, I'm a Full Stack Developer out of the Bay Area.

- 🔭 I’m currently working on a lazy Git CLI.
+ 🔭 I’m currently working on a Node based projects.

- 🌱 I’m currently learning to animate better with CSS.
+ 🌱 I’m currently learning about complex animations without libraries.

  📫 How to reach me: me@mkamran.us